 The residents above and below have not had any support over the weekend.

-One man had to sleep in his car as he could not accept a temporary room offered to him by WCHT, as it did not have private wash area and no shower.
+One man had to sleep in his car as he would not accept a temporary room offered to him by WCHT, as it did not have private wash area and no shower.
 He was concererned he could not have a cold shower in the current heatwave as advised by the met office.

 I was expected to wash my body in a sink in a communal toilet.
 I felt this was degrading and people have told me this did not meet human rights standards.
+My flat needs a refurb as it is smoke damaged but suffering with ADHD i am currently not working and would be grateful for any need help via my gofundme page.

 On Monday they found another vacant room in a Shelter for over 50's, the bed was so uncomfortable I ended up in pain which lasted all the next day.
 When I notified the manager they arranged to change the mattress which was better even though it looked like it had come out of a skip and appears to have excrement on it.